ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 So the inheritance is useful to deal with complex DDL structure on the startup, but will not help us to avoid bulk operations e.g. updating a column for every `variety` in the entire `genus`

+2. One table per taxonomy rank and one for concrete plants.

+Pros:

+- Schema is easy to understand.

+Cons:

+By splitting the taxonomy ranks into multiple tables we loose the ability to have simple foreign keys to these when defining plant relationships.
+There would be two approaches to alleviate this.

+- Manage multiple nullable foreign keys and make sure that exactly one of them is set.
+  Would lead to complex validations for inserts and updates.
+- Generalize it to a self-managed compound foreign key with a table name and id.
+  We would lose referential integrity here.

+3. One table for taxonomy ranks and one for concrete plants.

+Pros:

+-

+Cons:

+-

+4. Plants and ranks in one table.

+Pros:

+-

+Cons:

+-

 ## Decision

 1. Hierarchy